Sachinxmpl/webSockets/README.md

 # Websockets
-In this project i learned about websocket and implemented a basic chat app model using socket.io
+- Through this small project i learned the concept and working of web sockets
+- I created a simple messaging model with the feature of group message as well